openhab/website/about/trademark-faq.md

 ## Who is required to comply with the trademark policy?

 Anyone who uses the openHAB name or logo.
-This includes user of the openHAB software and/or contributes to the openHAB project, but it is not limited to them.
+This includes users of the openHAB software and/or contributors to the openHAB project, but it is not limited to them.

 ## What is the openHAB trademark?